hyojoonkim/hyojoonkim.github.io/_pages/about.md

 Science](https://engineering.virginia.edu/departments/computer-science){:target="_blank"}</b> at the <b>[University of Virginia](https://www.virginia.edu){:target="_blank"}</b>.

 Before joining UVA, I worked as a Research Scholar/Scientist at Princeton University.
-I received my Ph.D. and M.S. in Computer Science from Georgia Tech, and my B.S. in Computer Science from the University of Wisconsin - Madison.
+I received my Ph.D. and M.S. in Computer Science from Georgia Tech and my B.S. in Computer Science from the University of Wisconsin - Madison.

 # Contact